OstapSpas/OstapSpas/README.md

 <h1 align="center">Hi, I'm Ostap Spas 👋</h1>

 <h3 align="center">
-Full-Stack Developer focused on building clean, responsive and maintainable web applications.
+Front-End Developer (React) — building clean, responsive web apps.
 </h3>

 ---

 ## About Me

-I am a Full-Stack Developer with hands-on experience in building responsive web applications using React, Next.js, Node.js, Express, PostgreSQL and JavaScript.

-I have experience working with frontend interfaces, reusable components, REST APIs, authentication logic, database-driven features and clean code structure.
-I focus on practical solutions, product logic and writing code that is easy to maintain and improve.
+I'm a Front-End Developer working mainly with React, Next.js and JavaScript.
+I build responsive web apps — reusable components, clean state and routing, and code that stays maintainable.
+I've also worked on the backend side (Node.js, Express, PostgreSQL, REST APIs, auth), so I'm comfortable connecting a front-end to real data.

 - 🎓 Studying Intelligent Systems at Technical University of Košice
 - 💻 Commercial experience as a Front-End Developer at Coddu